kjh311/gulp-tutorial2/README.md

 * Watches SCSS, LESS, or  STYLUS files and auto compiles to CSS.
 * Watches for changes in HTML, SCSS, LESS, STYLUS, and JS files and auto-reloads the browser.
-* Watches for new images and auto minifies the file size.
 * Minifies CSS file.
 * Finds JS errors.
 * Concatonates multiple JS files into 1 file.